YongoDavid/Demo-2024/README.md

 i thought i had figured it out yesterday but here i during the day still trying to figure it out , Thanks to chantGPT for providing different solutions for me and trying to help me out
-MySQL is really giving me hard time i have tried different ways to install it but it keeps bening annoying i dont know wha to do again
+MySQL is really giving me hard time i have tried different ways to install it but it keeps bening annoying i dont know what to do again

+since mysql database has decided to stress me for three days now , i took a break from it today